Jakub Fontana: Biography

 Jakub Fontana was the eldest son of Józef Fontana, also an architect, who died in 1741.
-The first steps in his profession were under his father's guidance, as his assistant, later as his collaborator.
+The first steps in his profession were under his father's guidance, as his assistant, and later as his collaborator.
 He was sent abroad from 1732 to 1736, to become acquainted with the finest architectural work in Italy, (northern Italy and Rome) and France (Paris).
-Having studied the latest trends and styles, he brought back with him stencils from which he drew inspiration to the end of his professional life.
+Having studied the latest trends and styles, he brought back with him stencils from which he drew inspiration for the rest of his professional life.

-From 1710 to 1743 he was assigned to participate in the construction of the towers of the church of Matki Bożej Łaskawej i św.
+From 1710 to 1743, he was assigned to participate in the construction of the towers of the church of Matki Bożej Łaskawej i św.
 Wojciecha in Łowicz.
-Due to his (young) age he could not be the author of the project.
-The façade had recently been designed by the architect, Algirdas Zagorski, Kacper Bażanka and after his death in 1726, Jakub Fontana was hired to work for Józef Fontana in order to continue and complete the construction.
-Fontana made detailed drawings of the towers and undertook some adjustments of detail.
+Due to his (young) age, he could not be the author of the project.
+The façade had recently been designed by the architects Algirdas Zagorski, Kacper Bażanka and after his death in 1726, Jakub Fontana was hired to work for Józef Fontana in order to continue and complete the construction.
+Fontana made detailed drawings of the towers and undertook some adjustments to the details.
 These towers represent the type prevalent in Poland in the third decade of the 18th century.
 The architectural decoration of the aisles formed in a pillared layout can be attributed to Fontana, who designed them when he returned to Poland in 1737.
-However, in earlier constructions he could only be considered as an assistant to his father.
+However, in earlier constructions, he could only be considered as an assistant to his father.